The Vivienne and Samuel Cohen Charitable Trust

 Grant Programs

-The trust operates a single grant-making program with trustee discretion.
-There are no formally defined grant programs with specified amounts or application cycles.
+The trust operates a single grant-making programme with trustee discretion.
+There are no formally defined grant programmes with specified amounts or application cycles.
 Grants are awarded based on trustee decision-making.

 Priority Areas

-• Advancement of the Orthodox Jewish faith: Supporting Orthodox Jewish religious institutions and activities
+• Advancement of the Jewish religion: Supporting Jewish religious institutions and activities anywhere in the world

-• General charitable purposes: Other charitable causes as determined by the trustees in accordance with English charity law
+• Any exclusively charitable objects and purposes: Other charitable causes within the UK as determined by the trustees in accordance with English charity law

 What They Don't Fund

-Organizations outside these areas or not serving the Jewish community are unlikely to be considered.
+Organisations outside these areas are unlikely to be considered.

 Helpful Hinchilla